Caucasus hunter-gatherer

 Caucasus hunter-gatherer (CHG), also called Satsurblia cluster, is an anatomically modern human genetic lineage, first identified in a 2015 study, based on the population genetics of several modern Western Eurasian (European, Caucasian and Near Eastern) populations.

 It represents an ancestry maximised in some Upper Paleolithic and Mesolithic hunter-gatherer groups in the Caucasus.
 These groups are also very closely related to Mesolithic hunter-gatherers and Neolithic farmers and pastoralists in the Iranian Plateau (Iranian hunter-gatherer cluster), who are sometimes included within the CHG group.

 Ancestry that is closely related to CHG-Iranian hunter gatherers and farmers is also known from further east, including from the Bactria–Margiana Archaeological Complex and the Harappan/Indus Valley Civilisation.
 Caucasus hunter-gatherers and Eastern hunter-gatherers are ancestral in roughly equal proportions to the Western Steppe Herders (WSH), who were widely spread across Europe and Asia beginning during the Chalcolithic.

 Genetic structure of ancient Europe.
 Caucasus hunter-gatherers are represented by the Satsurbila and Kotias specimens.

 Genetic affinity of modern populations to the ancient Kotias specimen.

-Admixture graph of deep Eurasian lineages (Allentoft et al. 2024).
+An admixture graph of deep Eurasian lineages (Allentoft et al. 2024).

 Formation and development

-The CHG lineage is suggested to have diverged from the ancestor of Western Hunter-Gatherers (WHGs) probably during the Last Glacial Maximum (sometime between 45,000 and 26,000 years ago).
-They further separated from the Anatolian hunter-gatherer (AHG) lineage later, suggested to around 25,000 years ago during the late LGM period.
-The Caucasus hunter-gatherers managed to survive in isolation since the late LGM period as a distinct population, and display high genetic affinities to Mesolithic and Neolithic populations on the Iranian plateau, such as Neolithic specimens found in Ganj Dareh.
-The CHG display higher genetic affinities to European and Anatolian groups than Iranian hunter-gatherers do, suggesting a possible cline and geneflow into the CHG and less into Mesolithic and Neolithic Iranian groups.
+The CHG lineage is suggested to have separated from the ancestor of western hunter-gatherers (WHGs) probably during the Last Glacial Maximum (LGM, sometime between 45,000 and 26,000 years ago).
+They later separated from the Anatolian hunter-gatherers (AHG), suggested to around 25,000 years ago during the late LGM.

+The CHG survived in isolation as a distinct population since the late LGM period, and display high genetic affinities to Mesolithic and Neolithic populations on the Iranian plateau, such as Neolithic specimens found in Ganj Dareh.
+The CHG have higher genetic affinities to European and Anatolian groups than do Iranian hunter-gatherers, suggesting a possible cline and geneflow into the CHG and less into Mesolithic and Neolithic Iranian groups.

-According to one model, the Mesolithic/Neolithic Iranian lineage basal to the Caucasus hunter-gatherers are inferred to derive significant amounts of their ancestry from Basal Eurasian (c.
-38–48%), with the remainder ancestry being closer to Ancient North Eurasians or Eastern European Hunter-Gatherer (ANE/EHG; c.
-52–62%).
-The CHG displayed an additional ANE-like component (c.
-10%) than the Neolithic Iranians do, suggesting they may have stood in continuous contact with Eastern Hunter-Gatherers to their North.
+One model inferred that the Mesolithic/Neolithic Iranian lineage basal to the CHG derive significant amounts of their ancestry from basal Eurasian (c.
+38–48%), and the remaining ancestry (c.
+52–62%) is closer to ancient north Eurasians (ANE) or eastern European hunter-gatherer (EHG).
+The CHG had an additional ANE-like component (c.
+10%) compared to Neolithic Iranians, suggesting they may have had continuous contact with Eastern Hunter-Gatherers to their north.

 The CHG also carry around 20% additional Paleolithic Caucasus/Anatolian ancestry.
-Lazaridis et al. (2016) models the CHG as a mixture of Neolithic Iranians, Western Hunter-Gatherers and Eastern Hunter-Gatherers.
-In addition, CHG cluster with early Iranian farmers, who significantly do not share alleles with early Levantine farmers.
+Lazaridis et al. (2016) models the CHG as a mixture of Neolithic Iranians, western hunter-gatherers and Eastern Hunter-Gatherers.
+CHG cluster with early Iranian farmers, who do not share alleles with early Levantine farmers.